planetlearning/planetlearning.github.io/pages/micromaster/profiles/alexanderstrahl.md

 #### Fun Facts
-1. I have an orange tabby, who's name is Phoenix and he's awesome!
+1. I have an orange tabby, who's name is Phoenix and he's awesome! :heart:
 2. I love Hiking and Rock climbing

 #### Goals